SuperOfficeDocs/superoffice-docs/docs/en/document/learn/create.md

 ## <a id="fields"></a>How to enter information

 > [!NOTE]
 > Many fields have a list of predefined values you can choose from.
-Click the arrow ![icon][img5] to expand the list.
+Click <i class="ph ph-caret-down" aria-label="Chevron"></i> to expand the list.
 Then select a value for that field.
 Alternatively, start typing in the field to search for a specific value, such as a company name.

 ![Create document from template (new) -screenshot][img4]